1) Pain During Sex

-According to Allergan (the manufacturer of Botox™), and more importantly the Mayo Clinic, Botox injections have been beneficial for relief of arthritis pain.
+According to Allergan (the manufacturer of neuromodulators™), and more importantly the Mayo Clinic, neuromodulators injections have been beneficial for relief of arthritis pain.

 When injected into your forehead, shoulders or neck, tension is released from the muscles and nervous system, resulting in fewer migraines.

 A condition called hyperhidrosis causes excessive sweat in the armpits.
 Injecting neuromodulators inhibits acetycholine, the chemical responsible for triggering sweat glands.

 This is also approved by the FDA and covered by your insurance.

 The FDA has approved neuromodulators injections for Lazy Eye (strabismus), Blepharospasm (eyelid twitching), and Dystonia (uncontrollable muscle spasms that often cause the body to tense up in uncomfortable postures).